Code-Institute-Submissions/KieranSweeden-fol.io/README.md

 In order to gain a better understanding as to how the application will be divided in terms of user scope, core functionality & it's contained apps, a spreadsheet was created which can be viewed here: https://docs.google.com/spreadsheets/d/1DoUd4K2EvncLdwspScBpB-SKJV1YkRlqaxTjj5FSsyo/edit?usp=sharing.

-Although this spreadsheet is analysing the application at a high level, the structure is visually clear which will help maintain focus on the core aspects of the application during development.
+Although this spreadsheet is analyzing the application at a high level, the structure is visually clear which will help maintain focus on the core aspects of the application during development.

-Regarding information architecture, the chosen nagivational schema is the Tree Structure, due to it's reduction of complexity and it's familiarity with most users which will aid in learnability.
+Regarding information architecture, the chosen navigational schema is the Tree Structure, due to its reduction of complexity, and it's familiarity with most users which will aid in learnability.

+Click below to view this tree structure:

 <details>